gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note1.md.md

 **Wireless Mesh Topology** : Is an interconnection of different types of nodes, devices, and radios to create this mesh topology.
 Bluetooth, cellular, wi-fi, satellite, microwave, and all of them can combine into this single wireless network.
 So that we can expand the network access.
 This provides us redundant and reliable connections.

-Where might we use a wireless mesh topology?
+### Where might we use a wireless mesh topology?

-It provides resilience from disasters.
+A wireless mesh topology is often used in environments where reliable, widespread wireless coverage is required, particularly in areas that are large, complex, or difficult to wire.

 ## Data-center Topology